gregmarine/ByGregMarine.com/Blog/src/2024/12/17_blessings-and-lessons.md

 By the time they got there, I had pretty much completed all that I was there for.
 So, we were able to do some things they wanted to do.
 It was fun!
 After that, we moved over to EPCOT to finish the rest of our time together.
 We had a lovely lunch at Coral Reef.
 We walked around the World Showcase.
 We briefly saw a few of the holiday presentations they have in the countries.
 Although, it was difficult to hear the presentations.

 After Disney, I took off my dapper clothes and drove to the airport.
 I flew up to Indiana for a weekend trip.
 It was difficult to plan time for Indiana this year because of work.
 As it turned out, work has been going well.
 I probably could have gone with my original hope and spent a few weeks up there.
-Well, I live and learn, right...LOL Anyway, it was a nice weekend and I was able to spend quality time with Malachi.
+Well, I live and learn, right...LOL But staying home allowed me to have some amazing experiences that I haven't written about...LOL

+Anyway, it was a nice weekend and I was able to spend quality time with Malachi.
 I was also able to see my parents, my brother and his family, my grandma, one of her sisters, and Malachi's mom.
 Overall, it was a pleasant weekend.
 I'm definitely glad I was able to go.

 I was able to get about 8 hours of sleep last night.
 My tracker says 7 and a half.
 I did toss and turn most of the night.
 Perhaps that's where the half hour went...LOL I had a lot of dreams.
 And I got up a few times to go to the bathroom.
 I needed the rest last night.
 I was so tired all day yesterday.
 I'm not really sure why.
 But I'm glad I went to bed early last night and was able to rest, for the most part, for the full 8 hours I set my white noise app for.